Sternoclavicular (SC) Joint Injury Specialist

 Located between the clavicle (collarbone) and the sternum (breastbone), the sternoclavicular (SC) joint is a small joint in the upper body.
 The SC joint is quite strong and stable because of the surrounding ligaments and joint capsule.
 Even though the joint is strong, an SC joint injury can occur from blunt trauma or impact loading of the collarbone during a fall or automobile accident.
 An injury to the SC joint can range from a mild sprain to SC joint dislocation.
 Dr. Jervis Yau, orthopedic shoulder specialist serving the Santa Barbara, Goleta, Santa Maria and Ventura, California communities, specializes in treating symptoms associated with acute or chronic SC joint injuries.

-SC Joint Injury Symptoms
+What are Common SC Joint Injury Symptoms?

 SC joint injuries are characterized by severe sternoclavicular joint pain.
 Depending on injury severity, patients may also experience bruising, swelling, crepitus and visible deformity.
 In more severe cases, patients may report difficulty swallowing and breathing, as well as a sense of choking due to posterior displacement of the medial clavicle.